Yoshihito Nishioka vs. Jan-Lennard Struff: Prediction and Match Betting Odds | Zhuhai Championships

 Yoshihito Nishioka vs. Jan-Lennard Struff Trends and Insights

-- Through 45 matches over the past year (across all court surfaces), Nishioka has played 25.8 games per match (23.8 in best-of-three matches) and won 49.7% of them.
+- Nishioka has played 45 matches over the past year (across all court types), and 25.8 games per match (23.8 in best-of-three matches).

-- Struff is averaging 24.3 games per match (23.8 in best-of-three matches) in his 43 matches played in the past 12 months across all court surfaces, winning 54.1% of those games.
+- Struff has averaged 24.3 games per match (23.8 in best-of-three matches) through his 43 matches played in the past 12 months across all court types, while winning 54.1% of the games.

-- On hard courts, Struff has played 18 matches and averaged 21.9 games per match (21.5 in best-of-three matches) and 9.4 games per set.
+- Struff has played 18 matches on hard courts in the past 12 months, and has averaged 21.9 games per match (21.5 in best-of-three matches) and 9.4 games per set while winning 54.3% of games.

-- Nishioka and Struff have matched up in three sets against each other, with Nishioka claiming two of them.
+- Nishioka and Struff have faced off in three sets against each other, with Nishioka winning two of them.

-- In 30 total games played against the other, Nishioka and Struff have each won 15.
+- Including all matches between Nishioka and Struff, each player has captured 15 games.

-- Struff and Nishioka have faced off one time, and they have averaged 30 games and three sets per match.
+- In one head-to-head match, Nishioka and Struff have averaged 30.0 games and 3.0 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.